 - Day Tripping – If you’ve got fuel in the car, head out to one of the little towns in the area.
 Ballan, Daylesford, Creswick, Smythesdale, Learmonth, Clunes.
 You never know what you might find.
 Get the iPods out and take awesome photos of cool old things like tractors and derelict buildings.
 Make it a photographic adventure to impress their friends on Snapchat or Instagram.
+Or search for hidden treasures, places to picnic, playgrounds and parks.

 - Hiking – Grab some good walking shoes and set off on foot for a family adventure!
 You can go 1 kilometre or 20, but be sure to pack & dress accordingly.
 Take food & drink if you’ll be all day.
 One of my friends suggested to make a Treasure Hunt list.
 A rock, a feather, a leaf etc. The kids will love it.
 Make a walk into a game!